 Going in the Right Step to Seeking Treatment For Meth Addiction and Sores

-If you or a loved one is suffering from Meth addiction, contact Pathways Recovery right away.
+If you or a loved one is suffering from Meth addiction, contact Pathways Recovery, in Sacramento, CA, right away.
 We will work with you, your physician, and your family to determine a treatment plan that covers Meth addiction.

 Pathways Recovery is a prestigious detox treatment center that services the greater area of Sacramento.
 Here at Pathways Recovery, we know how hard it is to start the road to recovery from drug addiction and alcohol addiction while having compassion and patience for those recovering.
 We have many services to cater to each individual in regards to their lifestyle and budget.
 Our detox treatment center is made to make everyone feel safe and at home with many of our services, including meth addiction treatment.